Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Optimization for Linear Inverse Problems

-Convex optimization is a promising approach to underdetermined linear inverse problems because we can flexibly design the objective function to utilize the structure of the unknown vector $\bm{x}$.
-In this paper, we consider the convex optimization problem given by
+Mathematical optimization is a useful method for underdetermined linear inverse problems.
+In this approach, we can design the objective function of the problem to make the most of the structure of the unknown vector $\bm{x}$.
+As a simple example, we discuss the following optimization problem